Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Introduction

-\paragraph{Main contributions} We study how preconditioning affects SGD precisely in the late-stage regime within a well-behaved basin of the loss surface.
-Rather than proposing a new optimizer, we analyze how applying an SPD matrix \(\bfM\) to rescale the gradient alters {both} the convergence rate and the noise floor: \begin{enumerate} \item \textbf{Strongly convex baseline.} For SGD preconditioned by an SPD matrix \(\mathbf M\) and a fixed learning rate, we prove \emph{linear convergence} down to a noise floor.
-Importantly, the floor scales with the \emph{product} of the effective condition number and the preconditioned noise level.
-With diminishing learning rates, the floor vanishes and the rate becomes \(\mathcal{O}(1/k)\). \item \textbf{Local nonconvex regime.} Within a well‑behaved basin measured in the \(\mathbf M\)‑geometry and a fixed learning rate, we obtain: (i) geometric convergence in expectation down to a noise floor; and (ii) an explicit lower bound on the probability that the iterates remain inside the basin.
-With harmonic learning rates, the rate is \(\mathcal{O}(1/k)\). \item \textbf{Design principle and evidence.} Choose \(\mathbf M\) to \emph{jointly} improve effective conditioning and reduce the \emph{preconditioned noise level}; the attainable floor moves with their product.
-The theory covers diagonal/adaptive and curvature‑aware preconditioners.
-Experiments on a quadratic diagnostic and three \emph{Scientific Machine Learning} (SciML) problems corroborate the predicted “faster rate + lower floor” behavior. \end{enumerate} While late-stage convergence is broadly relevant, it is especially important in SciML.
+While late-stage convergence is broadly relevant, it is especially important in SciML.
 Here, training losses encode physically meaningful quantities (e.g., PDE residuals, boundary conditions, stability).
 Unlike standard ML tasks where moderate error may still be acceptable, small reductions in the final loss can determine whether solutions conserve invariants, remain stable over long horizons, or meet scientific accuracy requirements.
-In this setting, the optimizer’s asymptotic behavior—and particularly the final noise floor—directly governs physical fidelity~\citep{zhang2024federatedscientificmachinelearning}.
+In this setting, the optimizer’s asymptotic behavior—and particularly the final noise floor—directly governs physical fidelity~\citep{rathore_challenges_2024}.

-Although motivated by SciML, our analysis is general and clarifies why a wide range of methods beyond vanilla SGD perform well in practice.
-Adaptive algorithms such as Adagrad~\citep{duchi_adaptive_2011},Adam~\citep{kingma_adam_2017}, and RMSProp~\citep{hinton_neural_2014}, structured second-order methods such as Shampoo~\citep{gupta_shampoo_2018}, K-FAC~\citep{martens_optimizing_2015}, and Sophia~\citep{liu_sophia_2023}, as well as quasi-Newton approaches like L-BFGS~\citep{liu_limited_1989, chen_largeScale_2014}, can all be viewed through this preconditioning lens: by implicitly or explicitly modifying the local geometry, they improve effective conditioning and/or reduce the gradient noise.